CamjamPNG/Screen-Answerer/README.md

-# Quiz Assistant
+# Screen Answerer

-Quiz Assistant is a powerful tool designed to help users identify and answer quiz questions in real-time.
+Screen Answerer is a powerful tool designed to help users identify and answer quiz questions in real-time.
 Powered by Google's Gemini AI, this application monitors your screen for quiz questions and provides instant answers.

 ## Features